boostorg/redis/README.md

 co_await (conn.async_exec(...) || conn.async_exec(...) || ... || conn.async_exec(...))
 ```

-* This works but is unnecessary.
-Unless the user has set
+* This works but is unnecessary, the connection will automatically
-  `boost::redis::request::config::coalesce` to `false`, and he
-  usually shouldn't, the connection will automatically merge the
-  individual requests into a single payload.
+  merge the individual requests into a single payload.

 <a name="requests"></a>
 ## Requests